ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/reference/security/security-whitepaper/index.md

     but targeted and likely sophisticated attacker.

 Given the use-cases ChromeOS enables, ChromeOS' main threat model is remote:
-ChromeOS protects against malicous webpages, and malicious or compromised Android apps, that attempt to take over the user's device or steal user data.
+ChromeOS protects against malicious webpages, and malicious or compromised Android apps, that attempt to take over the user's device or steal user data.
 These attacks can be opportunistic or targeted.